chriso/redback/README.md

 - **FullText** - A full text index with support for stop words, stemming and basic boolean search
 - **Queue** - A simple FIFO or LIFO queue
 - **RateLimit** - Count the number of times an event occurs over an interval.
 Can be used for IP rate limiting.
 See [this blog post](https://gist.github.com/chriso/54dd46b03155fcf555adccea822193da)
-- **BloomFilter** - A probabilistic structure used to test whether an an element exists in a set.
-Contributed by user [sreeix](https://github.com/sreeix)
+- **BloomFilter** - A probabilistic structure used to test whether an an element exists in a set

 ## Usage